astral-sh/uv/README.md

 ## Roadmap

-Puffin is an extremely fast Python package resolver and installer, designed as a drop-in replacement for `pip`, `pip-tools` (`pip-compile` and `pip-sync`), and `virtualenv`.
+uv is an extremely fast Python package resolver and installer, designed as a drop-in replacement for `pip`, `pip-tools` (`pip-compile` and `pip-sync`), and `virtualenv`.

-Puffin represents an intermediary goal in our pursuit of a ["Cargo for Python"](https://blog.rust-lang.org/2016/05/05/cargo-pillars.html#pillars-of-cargo): a comprehensive project and package manager that is extremely fast, reliable, and easy to use.
+uv represents an intermediary goal in our pursuit of a ["Cargo for Python"](https://blog.rust-lang.org/2016/05/05/cargo-pillars.html#pillars-of-cargo): a comprehensive project and package manager that is extremely fast, reliable, and easy to use.

 Think: a single binary that bootstraps your Python installation and gives you everything you need to be productive with Python, bundling not only `pip`, `pip-tools`, and `virtualenv`, but also `pipx`, `tox`, `poetry`, `pyenv`, `ruff`, and more.

-Our goal is to evolve Puffin into such a tool.
+Our goal is to evolve uv into such a tool.

 In the meantime, though, the narrower `pip-tools` scope allows us to solve the low-level problems involved in building such a tool (like package installation) while shipping something immediately